grafana/k6-learn/Modules/XX-Future-Ideas/Clarifying-testing-criteria.md

 _SLO:_ The 95th percentile response time for [Application component] is 2 seconds or less.
 *Threshold:* The 95th percentile response time is less than or equal to 2 seconds.
 _Check:_ Verify whether the response time for this request is less than or equal to 2 seconds.
-*Assertion:* If the check failure rate is 10% or higher, stop the test.
+*Assertion:* If the check failure rate is 10% or higher, fail the test.

 ## Test your knowledge